Corysia/VR_Lab/README.md

   - Green - Controller's local Right
   - Light blue - Calculated world forward direction based on how the controller is held
   - Yellow - Calculated world right direction based on how the controller is held

+### Desktop
+- WASD to move
+- Space to jump
+- Move camera with the mouse
+- Mouse wheel to zoom camera

 ![screenshot](images/screenshot.png)